Table of Contents

 - BUSINESS WATER QUOTE FORM

-From 1st April 2017, the retail water market in England (excluding Wales and Northern Ireland) is to be deregulated for non-residential customers opened on 1st April 2017.
+Deregulation of the retail water market in England (excluding Wales and Northern Ireland) for non-residential customers opened on 1st April 2017.

 The Water Act 2014 received Royal Assent on 14 May 2014 signifying the start of open competition in the commercial water and sewerage market.

-Currently, no business using under 5,000 cubic meters of water per year (50,000 m3 in Wales) or households can choose their water supplier.
+No business using under 5,000 cubic meters of water per year (50,000 m3 in Wales) or households could choose their water supplier.

 Results from Scotland